bobdenotter/bolt-foundation-theme/readme.md

 Requirements for Foundation for Bolt
 ------------------------------------

 You can use whatever you want – seriously.
-You can use CodeKit, Grunt, Compass or nothing at all.
+You can use Gulp, the Foundation CLI-tool, Codekit or nothing at all.
 It’s completely up to you how you decide to build your theme – Foundation for Bolt will stay out of your workflow as much as possible.

 This theme does include Bower and Gulp files, and is optimized for a Gulp-based workflow.
 To get the most out of Foundation for Bolt, Gulp is highly recommended.
 However, if you're not using Gulp yet, you can also modify the compiled CSS files as is.

 File Structure
 --------------